giulianbiolo/LogicLegionASA/report/report.typ

 #show raw: set text(size: 8pt)

 /*
-=== Report
-- Explain what you have done and how (max 10 pages – pdf file)
-- Use whatever you think it is important to describe your work (diagrams, piece of code, data, experiments, tests, etc)

 === Validation and test
 - Use scenarios of Challenge 1 and Challenge 2 to validate and test your software
 - Validate and test your Agent A in the scenarios of Challenge 1
 - Validate and test your team in the three scenarios of Challenge 2

-== Agent A
-Agent A should be able to collect packages and deliver them into the delivery zones.

-Its basic requirements are:
-- Sense the environment
-- Revise Beliefs
-- Revise Intentions
-- Elaborate plans using PDDL-based planner

 == Agent A1+A2
 - Explicit a game strategy and coordination mechanisms (to be described in the report)